 - The degree of difficulty of the installation (How far the indoor and outdoor units are from each other, the construction of the outer wall to be drilled to carry the line sets)

-- Due to the flexibility of these systems (whole house, partial house, one room) there are multiple design possibilities that can slide your job from the lower end of the cost range to the highest.
-A ductless system, on its most basic level, consists of:
+- Due to the flexibility of these systems (whole house, partial house, one room) multiple design possibilities can slide your job from the lower end of the cost range to the highest.
+A ductless system, on its most basic level, consists of

 - Single Zone Mitsubishi Ductless Installation